carboxylic acids

 C2H5COOHC2H5COO- + H+

-When a carboxylic acid dissolves in water or reacts it loses a hydrogen ion (H+), just as you would expect for an acid.
-The names of the ions formed in these reactions maybe new to you but to name them you simply add -ate for -ic on the end of the acid e.g.
+When a carboxylic acid dissolves in water or reacts it loses a hydrogen ion (H+), just as you would expect for a typical acid.
+The names of the ions formed in these reactions maybe new to you but to name them you simply add -ate for -ic on the end of the acid, for example:

 carboxylic acid molecular formula ion formed molecular formula of ion